automationhacks/automationhacks.github.io/_posts/2022-05-16-hello-espresso-part-5-automating-webviews.md

   THEN the web page redirects to another page with a label displaying the entered test
 ```

+Below screens show the app for above scenarios:

 ![WHEN the user enters a text in textbox](../assets/images/2022/05/webview-1.png)

 Figure: WHEN the user enters a text in textbox